bbfrederick/rapidtide/README.md

 over the next month or so as I nail everything down.
 There will probably be MANY commits, and I'll try do document exactly why.

+**IMPORTANT:  I've gotten some of the automated testing up and running again, and sure enough, I seem to have broken something in the packaging and updating routines for python 3 compatibility.
+The package is currently NOT working properly**

 Why do I want to know about time lagged correlations?
 =======================
 This comes out of work by our group (The Opto-Magnetic group at McLean